 In basic terms, if you print trillions of dollars of money, and put it into an economy, it’s going to chase things.

 Part of it’s going to chase stocks and bonds.
 Part of it will chase real estate.
 And part of it will choose to chase consumer goods.
 This is one of the main reasons stock and real estate markets were so positive in 2021.
 That, along with the massive slowdown in shipping due to Covid and the supply chain issues it caused, it was also a key reason for inflation.

 We’re seeing the opposite now.
-Rates are rising, and given strong job numbers and persistent inflation, it will be some time before they come down – perhaps years.
+Rates have continued to rise, and given strong job numbers and persistent inflation, it will be some time before they come down – perhaps years.
 That makes for a tougher environment for companies to make money in amid uncertainty about the future.

 As rising interest rates cause payments to go up, this is exacerbated by higher costs on basic necessities, such as fuel and food.

-So, given that we’ve seen seven rate hikes in the last year now, the economy is actually doing relatively well given the jobs numbers.
-People still feel like they have no expendable income, which, as one might expect, continues to be problematic for stocks.
+So, given that we’ve seen roughly eight rate hikes in the last year now, the economy is actually doing relatively well given the jobs numbers.
+However, most people still feel like they have no expendable income, which, as one might expect, continues to be problematic for stocks.

 And it’s difficult to see where increased profits are going to come from without rate cuts, additional monetary stimulus or consumer spending.
 The lack of consumer spending is showing up in earnings, which are decidedly mixed, and will likely continue to be for the next several years.

 Geopolitically, things continue to get worse.
-There is a real concern that China may get involved. in the Ukraine war by providing it with substantial arms and drone sales.
+There is a real concern that both China and Iran may get significantly involved in the Ukraine war by providing Russia with substantial arms and drone sales.
 This has the potential to lead to a third world war if things really cascade.